353solutions/learn-go-by-writing-rest-apis/step_03/README.md

 * `https` is the protocol
 * `httpbin.org` is the host
 * `/get` is the path
-* `x=1?y=2` are the parameters (or query)
+* `x=1?y=2` are the query (or parameters)

 ## REST Overview

 Most operations on data can be summed with `CRUD` - Create, Retrieve, Update and Delete.

-In REST we make HTTP calls to a server to and use HTTP verbs to describe which operation we'd like to do.
+In REST we make HTTP calls to a server and use HTTP methods to describe which operation we'd like to do.
 The mapping of CRUD to REST is

 * **C**create -> POST